 All you have to do is snip a certain plant at the base of a leaf and place it in fresh spring water in a glass vase—then watch as it begins to grow roots.
-It's the easiest houseplant you'll ever have, since it's impossible to kill, never has to be fed, and isn't overly sensitive to light.
+It's the easiest houseplant you'll ever have since it's impossible to kill, never has to be fed, and isn't overly sensitive to light.
 And aside from its low-maintenance essence, rooting plants in water is well-suited for pretty much any environment, from minimalist aesthetics to eclectic spaces.
 Want to learn how to try this on-trend yet timeless approach to indoor plants?
 Keep reading for directions below.

 Not all plants will respond well to indoor hydroponics, but there are still plenty of good options.
 Herbs (mint, oregano, basil, rosemary, lavender, and sage) grow fast in water and will even start to produce a new leaf every day.
-Some houseplants that also work well are English ivy, philodendron, wandering Jew, purple passion, and coleus.
+Some houseplants that also work well are English ivy, philodendron, tradescantia, purple passion, and coleus.
 Finally, if you're looking to add more flowers into your home, root some begonias or impatiens in water.
 They'll even bloom during the winter!